agi-merge/waggle-dance/README.md

 **Waggle Dance** is a _highly experimental™️_ adversarial-cooperative multi-agent goal solver.

-Waggle Dance takes a goal and passes it to a Planner Agent which streams an execution graph for sub-tasks.
-Each sub-task is executed as concurrently as possible by Execution Agents.
-To reduce poor results and hallucinations, sub-results are reviewed by Criticism Agents.
-Eventually, the Human in the loop (you!) will be able to chat with individual Agents, and provide course-corrections if needed.
+Waggle Dance takes a goal and passes it to a **Planner Agent** which streams an execution graph for sub-tasks.
+Each sub-task is executed as concurrently as possible by **Execution Agents**.
+To reduce poor results and hallucinations, sub-results are reviewed by **Criticism Agents**.
+Eventually, the **Human in the loop (you!)** will be able to chat with individual Agents, and provide course-corrections if needed.

-It was originally inspired by [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), and has concurrency features similar to those found in [gpt-researcher](https://github.com/assafelovic/gpt-researcher).
-I thought it would be nice to contribute to the JS ecosystem.
-Many other agentic systems are written in Python, and I wanted to see if I could make something in JS that was just as good.
-I also wanted to see if I could make something that was more accessible to non-technical users.
 It was originally inspired by [Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT), and has concurrency features similar to those found in [gpt-researcher](https://github.com/assafelovic/gpt-researcher).
 I thought it would be nice to contribute to the JS ecosystem.
 Many other agentic systems are written in Python, and I wanted to see if I could make something in JS that was just as good.
 I also wanted to see if I could make something that was more accessible to non-technical users.